simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 ---
 layout: post
-title: What's with unauthorised CouchSurfing verification payments?
+title: CouchSurfing's questionable verification payments
 og_title: What's with unauthorised CouchSurfing verification payments?
+excerpt: CouchSurfing is really making an effort hiding away all the mentions about verification not being free and people are angry.
 date: 2017-08-23 22:29:00 +0300
 comments: true
 categories: hospitalityexchange couchsurfing trustroots